smungroo17/NaturalSelection/README.md

 	- 	The creatures live by a timing of day.
 1 day = 1000 steps.

 		Note: 1 step is in function of distance.
-At the beginning, the creatures can step at only 10px in any directions
+At the beginning, the creatures can step at only 10 distance units (du) in any directions

 	- 	Once all creatures had the chance to make 1000 random steps, a new day begins